Tulane vs. East Carolina NCAA Football Odds, Plays and Insights | October 2, 2021

 - Tulane's games this season have gone over 64.5 points three of four times.

-- East Carolina and its opponents have combined to score more than 64.5 points in one game this season.
+- East Carolina has combined with its opponents to score more than 64.5 points in one game this season.

 - The combined points per game average of the two teams, 63.8, is 0.7 points fewer than Saturday's over/under.